Battlement Mesa Forest Reserve

-Battlement Mesa Forest Reserve was established by the General Land Office in Colorado on December 24, 1892, with 858240 acre.
+Battlement Mesa Forest Reserve was established by the United States General Land Office in Colorado on December 24, 1892, with 858240 acre.
 In 1905 all federal forests were transferred to the U.S. Forest Service.
 On July 1, 1908, part of the forest was combined with Holy Cross National Forest, part was renamed Battlement National Forest, and the original name was discontinued.
 The lands are presently included in White River National Forest and Grand Mesa National Forest.